The

 dragon represent the same power as the heads and horns

-found on the leopard beast of Revelation 13 and the
+found on the sea beast of Revelation 13 and the

 scarlet beast of Revelation 17, even though the body